 |Scheduled Ancient Monument: No|

-Category: Possible.
-The third stone is known from a photograph in the Proceedings of the Society for Antiquaries, Scotland, but it is not known whether these stones formed part of something else that has been by buried below the shifting sands in this area.
-Despite this uncertainty the site has the appearance of other rows in this region and until future work refutes this interpretation, a stone alignment explanation seems possible.
+Category: Probable.
+The third stone is known from a photograph in the Proceedings of the Society for Antiquaries, Scotland, and whilst there is the slightest possibility that these stones formed part of something else that has been by buried below the shifting sands in this area it is much more likely that this is a stone row of the type found mainly in Argyll and Isles.

 View from north east (Scale 1m).

 View from south west (scale 1m).